-There can be only one way out of this situation: the development of a new protection strategy and new protective equipment specifically designed for civilian infrastructure.
-But for this, it is necessary to know well the structure and features of civilian infrastructure, including control cabinets with electronic equipment, relay protection, power transformers, DC power auxiliary supply systems, grounding systems, Ethernet networks, and much more.
+There can be only one way out of this situation: the development of new protection strategy and new protective equipment specifically designed for civilian infrastructure.
+But for this it is necessary to know well the structure and features of civilian infrastructure, including control cabinets with electronic equipment, relay protection, power transformers, DC power auxiliary supply system, grounding systems, Ethernet networks and much more.
 Therefore, it is not easy to develop protection for such a diverse range of equipment.
 In addition, in order to understand what means of protection are needed for civilian infrastructure, it is necessary to understand why the known military means of protection are not suitable.

 Unfortunately, it is not possible to describe within the framework of this article the problems that arise when trying to apply military technology to civilian equipment without resorting to very specific technical details and features of electronic and electrical equipment.
-But all these technical details are described in the book "EMP Protection of Civilian Critical Infrastructure: Opinions, Problems, Strategy, Solutions," which is intended for technical specialists.
+But all these technical details are described by the author in [7] and are intended for technical specialists.

 It is important to reiterate here that this is not only a question of new means of protection, but also of a new strategy for the protection of civilian infrastructure against EMP.